Inflation RateInflation Rate API

 https://api.apiverve.com/v1/inflation

-Here are examples of how to call the Inflation Rate API in different programming languages:
+How to call the Inflation Rate API in different programming languages.

 cURL Request